 - After years of pollution, the Kuri region has been turned into a wasteland run by the Animal Kingdom pirates, who are dressed in leather and bring destruction everywhere.
 This condition is very similar to the post-apocalyptic world of Fist of the North Star.

 - Wapol's wife Kinderella shouts "Universe~!", Harry Ord's Kiai in ∀ Gundam.
+Also, the shape of Whitebeard's moustache is based on that of the titular mecha's metal one.

 - Pirates Docking 6's scene in the battle against Oars has Franky shouting YATTE YARUZE, and the 'combining beam' is red in color, a motif that shows up in Dancougar, one of Franky's seiyuu's most iconic roles, and the Straw Hats combine just like a mecha, or at least, would've had Robin joined as well.